 ACC Student-Athletes Participate in Community Connections Program

-CHAPEL HILL N.C. (theACC.com) – Atlantic Coast Conference softball student-athletes participated in an ACC Community Connections outreach event Thursday morning before the start of the 2012 ACC Softball Championship.
-In total, 35 players from all eight teams took part.
+TALLAHASSEE, Fla. (theACC.com) – Atlantic Coast Conference softball student-athletes participated in an ACC Community Connections outreach event Thursday morning before the start of the 2013 ACC Softball Championship.

-The ACC Community Connections Program, now in its second full year, takes place at all of the conference’s Olympic sport championships.
-The program aims to get local elementary students the chance to talk with ACC student-athletes, learn about the sport and attend part of the championship, and to donate books to the schools’ libraries.
+The ACC Community Connections Program, now in its third full year, takes place at all of the conference’s Olympic sport championships.
+The program aims to get local elementary studnets the change to talk with ACC student-athletes, learn about the sport and attend part of the championship, and to donate books to the schools’ libraries.

 For more information on the 2013 ACC Softball Championship, visit http://theacc.co/SBChamp.